lukeleisman/github-help/getting-started.md

 ```
 git clone git@github.com:INMAS-Math/Workshop-01.git
 ```
-Now initialize the local directory ([here's](https://stackoverflow.com/questions/3620633/what-is-the-difference-between-pull-and-clone-in-git) a helpful page on different approaches):
+Now initialize the local directory:

 ```
 git init
 ```

 If you already have a local directory with some code, you can initialize it, and then link it to the remote repository.
 You can find the address of the repository you are interested in by going to the relevant github page, and clicking the down arrow by the big Code button.
 Since you have an ssh key set up, your remote url now needs to be the ssh url.
 The command we use to do this is [git remote](https://articles.assembla.com/en/articles/1136998-how-to-add-a-new-remote-to-your-git-repo) with relevant parameters.
-For the INMAS workshop #1 repository I used the following (INMASWk1 is just the name I'm telling Git to associate with that link).
+For the INMAS workshop #1 repository I used the following (INMASWk1 is just the name I'm telling Git to associate with that link; note that typically git documentation calls the remote repository `origin` since it's the origin of anything we download).

 ```
 git remote add INMASWk1 git@github.com:INMAS-Math/Workshop-01.git